Article Last Updated: July 2022

 The Best Whole House Water Softener Alternative?

-However, if you have extremely hard water and don’t want to use salt then you can choose something like the Aquasana SCM SimplySoft technology.
+If you don’t want to use salt then you can choose something like the Aquasana SCM SimplySoft technology.
+You can consider this option if your water is hard and below 25 PPM.

 The biggest issue with the Aquasana SCM SimplySoft is that it’s far more expensive than the ScaleBlasters however, there are currently special offers that can help.